jerabaul29/jerabaul29.github.io/_posts/2020-12-16-tips-hg-hx-zg-zx.md

  8128  pass generate --no-symbols something_else/password
 ```

 In addition to this being a bit many pipe operators, there are also some cases when you may get many duplicated hits.
 In order to solve this, I wrote a couple of very simple scripts to 1) perform a search a la history grep, 2) remove duplicates, 3) present everything in a way similar to zg and zx.
 To get the scripts, see: [https://github.com/jerabaul29/my_bash_scripts/blob/master/Readme.md](https://github.com/jerabaul29/my_bash_scripts/blob/master/Readme.md), section "histg.sh and histx.sh".
-Once these are installed, I can perform searches such as:
+Once these are installed, I can perform searches with ```hg``` (history Grep) and ```hx``` (history eXecute) such as:

 ```bash
 ~$ hg pass generate symbol  # look for previous commands that contain the strings "pass", "generate", and "symbol"